Global Offshore Wind Infrastructure: Deployment and Operational Dynamics from Dense Sentinel-1 Time Series: Discussion

 This trade-off becomes critical when aiming for early onset detection of turbine foundations.
 Early detection without prior location knowledge remains a conceptually unresolved problem.
-Future research must address how spatial detection methods can be designed to capture the very first construction signals without overwhelming downstream time series analysis with false positives.
-Hybrid CNN-CFAR cascades optimized specifically for early-stage foundations, or the integration of temporal anomaly detection directly at the spatial detection stage are promising directions.
-Furthermore, moving away from quarterly median composites toward single-acquisition-based detection will be essential for approaching near-real-time (NRT) monitoring.
-While median compositing increases robustness, it suppresses transient signals and delays early detection.
-Recent work, such as \citet{Paolo2024}, provides a starting point for such single-image detection frameworks, particularly when integrating SAR with AIS or optical data sources and cascading CFAR and CNN target classification.
+Future research must address how spatial detection methods can be designed to capture the very first construction signals without overwhelming downstream time series analysis or other methods to reduce false positives.
+Solutions such as hybrid CFAR-CNN cascades optimized specifically for early-stage foundations, or the integration of temporal anomaly detection directly at the spatial detection stage represent promising directions.
+Recent work, such as \citet{Paolo2024}, provides a starting point for such single-image detection frameworks, particularly when integrating SAR with AIS or optical data sources and cascading CFAR target detection and subsequent CNN-based classification.
+Since false omissions of turbine foundations are the bottleneck of the CNN detection process in this study, as reported in Section \ref{sec:res_owt_detect}, future improvements of the detection module will investigate the integration of such hybrid approaches.
+Additionally, the findings of this study make clear that aggregated Earth Observation imagery for detection introduces conceptual challenges when combined with temporal OWT event classification, that cannot be addressed by a new detection method alone.
+Instead, detection has to take place on single acquisitions or rolling aggregates to avoid missing the onset of infrastructure units when they are not yet represented in the aggregated data.